Install Elasticsearch on Ubuntu 22.04 | Secure Elasticsearch

-In this tutorial, we want to teach you How To Install and Configure Elasticsearch on Ubuntu 22.04.
+In this tutorial on the Orcacore website, we want to teach you How To Install Elasticsearch on Ubuntu 22.04.
 Also, you will learn to configure SSL to your Elasticsearch installation with Nginx reverse proxy on Ubuntu 22.04.

 Elasticsearch is a distributed, open-source search and analytics engine built on Apache Lucene and developed in Java.